informalsystems/testnets/docs/network-layout-spec.md

 # A global identifier to apply across the entire test network.
 Will be added
 # to the `Group` tags on all created AWS resources.
 This identifier is included
 # in metrics submitted from the Tendermint nodes in this network.
+# This is also used as the Tendermint network chain ID.
 id: testnet_abcd

 # Configuration relating to monitoring of the Tendermint network nodes.
 Right